-- 1) a risk assessment has been conducted, identifying all potential factors for A. tumida occurrence and their historic perspective; - 2) the presence of A. tumida should be notifiable in the whole country, and all signs suggestive of A. tumida infestation should be subjected to field and laboratory investigations; - 3) ongoing awareness and training programmes should be in place to encourage reporting of all cases suggestive of A. tumida infestation;
+- 1) a risk assessment has been conducted, identifying all potential factors for A. tumida occurrence and their historic perspective; - 2) the presence of A. tumida is notifiable in the whole country, and all signs suggestive of A. tumida infestation are subjected to field and laboratory investigations; - 3) ongoing awareness and training programmes is in place to encourage reporting of all cases suggestive of A. tumida infestation;

-4) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees should have current knowledge of, and authority over, all domesticated apiaries in the country.
+4) the Veterinary Authority or other Competent Authority with responsibility for reporting and control of diseases of honey bees has current knowledge of, and authority over, all domesticated apiaries in the country.